bloombar/example-course-materials/slides/sample-presentation.md

 ## Extensibility

 This type of course materials setup is just the beginning.
+There are many additional tools and features that can be integrated into the setup outlined in this presentation.

-- There are many additional tools and features that can be integrated into the setup outlined in this presentation.
+- For example, [GitHub Actions](https://github.com/marketplace?type=actions) can be used to automatically run any program when an instructor or student changes their repository files, e.g. auto-grading or sending confirmation emails to students.

-- For example, [GitHub Actions](https://github.com/marketplace?type=actions) can be used to automatically run any program when a student changes their repository files, such as auto-grading it or logging their changes into a spreadsheet.
+- You can publish your course materials to your own custom domain name (i.e. web address), rather than GitHub's default `github.io` domain.

 - And you can, of course, customize the appearance of the slides and course materials by modifying the files in the `theme` directory.